ovalerio280788/JS_cypressio_poc/README.md

 - `cypress/integration` folder: This folder contains all specs, or the implementation of the test cases.
 - `cypress/page-objects` folder: This folder contains all the page objects to be used in the spec files (test cases) to reuse the page locators.
 - `cypress/support/commands` folder: This file contains our custom commands, in this case I have a login command to be used for all test cases that need to go through the login page before executing something else.
-- `cypress.json` file: This file contains the configurations for Cypress, I mean, here I can override the default configuration for Cypress.
-For example, if we want to fun tests on Firefox or other browser further that Chrome.
-You can override all variables in this Cypress documentation: https://docs.cypress.io/guides/references/configuration.html#Options
+- `cypress.json` file: This file contains some of the configurations for Cypress, I mean, here I can override the default configuration for Cypress.
+Here some documentation about some cypress configurations: https://docs.cypress.io/guides/references/configuration.html#Options
 - `package.json` file: This file contains the dependencies for our project, in this case I have [Cypress](https://www.cypress.io/) and [cypress-xpath](https://github.com/cypress-io/cypress-xpath).
 Also in this file we have a "scripts" section where I have several options added as a kind of aliases to run tests with different configurations, you can see some examples later on this readme file.